107 Comments

 I have always suspected that Trump found this terribly inconvenient, because as someone who envies strongmen, there's nothing he'd like more than to topple a few strongmen and take a few military victory marches, but his hands are tied - too much of his base is with Tulsi and not with him.

-bourbon's avatar
+Bourbon's avatar

 Libertarians outside the US especially in Latin America tend to be way less populist and isolationist.